Meet the Other Phone. A phone that grows with your child.

 What bedding do you need for a cot bed?

-When you convert the cot into a toddler bed, you can buy cot bed sized bedding from many retailers.
-We think Silentnight make the best cot bed duvet and pillow, and we love John Lewis’ range of cute duvet covers for cot beds.
+When you convert the cot into a toddler bed, you can buy cot bed-sized bedding from many retailers.
+Check out our detailed guides to the best toddler mattress, pillows and duvets for inspiration.

 What type of mattress is best for a cot bed?

-There’s lots of choice out there for cot mattresses, you can find Mumsnetters’ favourites in our round-up of the best cot mattresses.
-It’s essential to check your measurements before buying a mattress, as cots and cot bed dimensions can vary.
+There are lots of choices out there for cot mattresses, but you can find Mumsnet users’ favourites in our round-up of the best cot mattresses.
+It’s essential to check your measurements before buying a mattress, as cots and cot bed dimensions can vary and some are non-standard sizes.

 What’s the best cot bed to buy?

-The Tutti Bambini Rio is the best cot bed to buy.
-Mumsnetters love its versatility - it’s suitable from birth to 6 and transforms into a stylish bed.
-We think the removable changing table is a real lifesaver for those midnight nappy changes, and the price is very reasonable too.
+The Tutti Bambini Rio is our pick of the best cot bed to buy.
+Mumsnetters love its versatility - it’s suitable from birth to six years and transforms into a contemporary and stylish bed.
+We think the removable changing table is a real lifesaver for those midnight nappy changes and the price is very reasonable too.

 Read next: Toddler sleep regression survival tips from a sleep consultant